Kuingsmile/PicList/README_en.md

 ## Features

 - Maintain all the functions of PicGo, compatible with the existing PicGo plug-in system, including the combination with typora, obsidian and other software
-- Synchronous cloud deletion of pictures in the album
+- Synchronous cloud deletion of pictures in the album, advanced search and sorting features have been added, along with the ability to bulk modify URLs.
 - Built-in watermark addition, image compression, image scaling, image rotation and image format conversion functions, support custom configuration, and can be called through CLI command line
 - Support management of all cloud storage platforms, can be online to view the cloud directory, file search, batch upload, batch download, delete files and other operations
 - Support previewing multiple formats of files, including pictures, videos, plain text files and markdown files, etc. For the specific formats supported, please refer to [Supported file format list](https://github.com/Kuingsmile/PicList/blob/dev/supported_format.md)